 Site 12.
 Bounded by Interstate 80, Powell Street, Christie Avenue, and Shellmound Street: Powell Street Plaza includes a Trader Joe's, Marshall's, Old Navy, and several other businesses as well as extensive surface parking.
 The plaza receives a high volume of visitor traffic.
-The City envisions a future mix of uses that incorporates residencies, convenient circulation, pedestrian safety measures, and an interesting and inviting streetscape to create a less auto-centric place.
+The City envisions a future mix of uses that incorporates residences, convenient circulation, pedestrian safety measures, and an interesting and inviting streetscape to create a less autocentric place.
 At just over 12 acres, this site is considered large; however, the City does not anticipate its size will be an impediment to redevelopment.
+Due to the historic presence of railway spurs, the site consists of a mix of large multi-acre parcels and small parcels of less than half an acre, all with the same ownership.
+This is not a unique circumstance in Emeryville and did not impede the creation of the existing commercial development, nor the hotels with a similar parcel arrangement across the street.
+The Marketplace redevelopment, which include 479 residential units, was built on existing surface level parking lots serving commercial businesses that remained open during the construction of the residential units.
+Prior to redevelopment, the 20-acre Marketplace site was 30-50 percent surface parking (6 to 10 acres).
+Through redevelopment, parking was consolidated into structures.
+After redevelopment, approximately 2.5 acres of parking remain at the Marketplace development.
+Transit is available nearby.
+Additionally, some shoppers access the site on foot or bike from nearby residences.
+The City envisions that redevelopment of other shopping centers, including identified sites will follow a similar pattern where existing uses are not discontinued as surface parking is redeveloped The Marketplace redevelopment project serves as an example of the feasibility of the development of Powell Street Plaza.
 Mixed uses are anticipated when the site is redeveloped.
 Therefore, realistic capacity has been calculated at 80 percent of the maximum allowable base density.
 The estimated allocation of units to the income categories are: Extremely Low: 6 percent, Very Low: 6 percent, Low: 6 percent, Moderate: 22 percent, and Above Moderate: 60 percent.